sighupio/permission-manager/docs/how-to-contribute.md

 make development-up CLUSTER_VERSION=<k8s-version>
 ```

+> ⚠️ IMPORTANT
-> ⚠️ If you are not using direnv, you must load the environment variables with `source .env-cluster` before running the command.
+> If you are not using direnv, you must load the environment variables with `source .env-cluster` before running the command.

 The `make development-up` command will create a kind cluster, load the images with docker-compose and start the development environment.

-⚠️ IMPORTANT: The frontend container will install node_modules after the boot, so it could take some time before it's ready.
+> The frontend container will install node_modules after the boot, so it could take some time before it's ready.

-### Teardown
+#### Teardown

 ```shell script
 make development-down